 At the height of her Hollywood career, Carole Lombard seemed to have it all: fame, fortune, and Hollywood's most popular leading man as a husband.
-But a close examination of Carole Lombard facts paints a different picture.
+But a close examination of the facts paints a different picture.
 There was plenty of tragedy behind the glamour.

-Born in Fort Wayne, IN, on October 6, 1908, she—like many Hollywood legends—arrived in California at a young age with a head full of dreams.
+Born in Fort Wayne, IN, on October 6, 1908, Lombard - like many Hollywood legends - arrived in California at a young age with a head full of dreams.
 Lombard started appearing in silent films as a teen before successfully transitioning to talkies in the late 1920s.
-By the end of the 1930s, she had become one of the highest paid actresses in Hollywood.
+By the end of the 1930s, she was one of the highest-paid actresses in Hollywood.

 Lombard was known for her personal life as much as her professional one.
-The dogged Old Hollywood press obsessed over her high profile romance with heartthrob Clark Gable.
-Carole Lombard and Clark Gable eventually tied the knot in 1939 while Gable was filming a little picture called Gone with the Wind.
-Her untimely, shocking death in 1942 was a tragic end to a glittering life on the rise.
-Though it appeared that she was living the dream, the life of Carole Lombard proves that even the brightest stars come with shadows.
+The dogged old Hollywood press obsessed over her high-profile romance with heartthrob Clark Gable.
+Lombard and Gable eventually tied the knot in 1939 while Gable was filming a little picture called Gone With the Wind.
+Lombard's untimely, shocking death in 1942 was a tragic end to a glittering life on the rise.
+Though it appeared she was living the dream, the life of Carole Lombard proves even the brightest stars come with shadows.

 An Ill-Fated Coin Toss Led To Her Death In A Plane Crash

-In January 1942, Carole Lombard was ready to come home after a long tour selling war bonds in support of the country's recent entrance into World War II.
-After being on the road and away from her husband Clark Gable, Lombard wanted to get home to California ASAP.
-Some speculated that she was concerned her husband was having an affair.
+In January 1942, Carole Lombard was finishing up a lengthy tour selling war bonds in support of the country's recent entrance into World War II.
+After being on the road and away from her husband, Clark Gable, Lombard wanted to get home to California ASAP.
+Some speculated she thought her husband was having an affair.
 She was traveling with her mother and Gable's press agent, and rather than taking a slow, multi-day train ride out west, Lombard wanted the three of them to fly.

 Her mother, who had never flown before, preferred to stay on the ground.
-Lombard proposed that they let fate decide by flipping a coin.
+Lombard proposed they let fate decide by flipping a coin.
 Lombard won, and they got on a flight bound for California.
-The pilot made an unscheduled detour to gas up in Las Vegas after passing up a different air field in that didn't have runway lights to accommodate an evening landing.
-The pilot forgot to adjust his compass heading during the Vegas stop, and in the dark night, the plane crashed into Potosi Mountain, killing everyone on board.
+The pilot made an unscheduled detour to gas up in Las Vegas after passing up a different airfield that didn't have runway lights to accommodate an evening landing.
+The pilot forgot to adjust his compass heading during the Vegas stop, and in the night, the plane crashed into Potosi Mountain, killing everyone on board.
 The fiery crash disfigured Lombard's body to the point that she had to be identified by the jewels that had been a gift from her husband.
-Carole Lombard was only 33 years old.
+She was only 33 years old.

 Nicknamed 'The Profane Angel,' She Was A Connoisseur Of Curse Words

 Carole Lombard was known for many things, but chief among those may have been her colorful vocabulary.
-The Midwestern darling from Indiana was a first-rate swearer who built a reputation for never biting her tongue in an era when women were supposed to speak like ladies.
-Her reputation was so infamous that she was nicknamed "the profane angel."
-Some have suggested that swearing was actually a calculated tactic.
+The Midwestern darling was a first-rate swearer who built a reputation for never biting her tongue - and in an era when women were supposed to speak like ladies.
+Her reputation was so infamous that she earned the nickname "the profane angel."
+Some have suggested the swearing was a calculated tactic.
 The Guardian's Sarah Churchwell wrote that Lombard used her impolite words and coarse sense of humor to protect herself:

 She asked her brothers to teach her obscenities so that she could fend off unwanted advances from men on the make.
 She learned her lessons well: 20 years later, when she made Nothing Sacred with Fredric March, she had to swap punches with March on set; off set he tried to seduce her, so she invited him to her dressing room, and lifted her skirt to reveal a large dildo.